Chart Color Schemes

 Petermann - Simpson's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Petermann-Simpson had excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover was high at approximately 61% (1,376 people), compared to 53.7% in the Rest of NT and the national average of 55.3%.
-Diabetes and asthma were the most common medical conditions, affecting 7.2% and 5.6% of residents respectively.
+Petermann-Simpson shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
+Private health cover rate is exceptionally high at approximately 61% (1,376 people), compared to 53.7% in Rest of NT and the national average of 55.3%.
+Diabetes and asthma are the most common medical conditions, affecting 7.2% and 5.6% respectively.

-A total of 77.8% declared themselves completely clear of medical ailments, compared to 76.9% in the Rest of NT.
-The area had 4.9% (110 people) of residents aged 65 and over, lower than the 9.3% in the Rest of NT.
-Health outcomes among seniors were strong and broadly in line with the general population's health profile.
+77.8% of residents report no medical ailments, compared to 76.9% in Rest of NT.
+The area has 4.9% (110 people) aged 65 and over, lower than the 9.3% in Rest of NT.
+Health outcomes among seniors are strong, similar to those of the general population.

 Frequently Asked Questions - Health